2 cheerleaders were shot in a Texas supermarket parking lot after one opened the door to the wrong vehicle. A suspect is under arrest

 The latter girl had gotten out of a friend's car and opened the door to a vehicle she thought was hers, only to find a man sitting in the passenger seat, she said during a livestreamed prayer vigil Tuesday night at her cheer team's gym, CNN affiliate KTRK reported.

-"I see the guy get out of the passenger door, and I rolled my window down, and I was trying to apologize to him," Heather Roth said, fighting tears.
-"And then halfway, my window was down, and he just threw his hands up, and then he pulled out a gun and he just started shooting at all of us."
+Heather Roth said she was trying to apologize to the man when he got out out of the passenger door.

+"He just threw his hands up, and then he pulled out a gun and he just started shooting at all of us," Roth said, fighting tears.

+Roth was struck by a bullet but was treated and released at the scene, Lynne Shearer, managing partner of the Woodlands Elite cheer program, told CNN.
+The second cheerleader, Payton Washington, was shot twice and badly injured, according to a GoFundMe spearheaded by her cheerleading company, Woodlands Elite Generals.
+Washington is stable and recovering in the ICU, according to the cheerleading company.

+Washington is "doing well today" after suffering from a ruptured spleen, which was removed, and she has damage to her pancreas and diaphragm, Shearer said Wednesday.

+Washington, a senior who had committed to Baylor University's Acrobatics and Tumbling team, was born with only one lung and "has surpassed many obstacles to rise to the very top of her sport," Shearer said.

+Shearer said her team is busy still trying to prepare for the World Championships this weekend in Orlando, which Roth still plans to compete in.

-It was yet another case this week in which young people were shot after apparently going to the wrong place in error, including a 16-year-old struck in the head after ringing the wrong doorbell in Kansas City and a 20-year-old killed by the owner of a home whose driveway she'd inadvertently turned into.
+Tuesday's shooting was yet another case this week in which young people were shot after apparently going to the wrong place, including a 16-year-old struck in the head after ringing the wrong doorbell in Kansas City and a 20-year-old killed by the owner of a home whose driveway she'd inadvertently turned into.

 The United States is the only nation with more civilian guns than people, with about 120 guns for every 100 Americans, according to the Small Arms Survey.
 Elgin is a city of some 10,000 people about a half-hour drive east of Austin.

-Rodriguez is being held on a preliminary charge of deadly conduct, a third-degree felony, the police release stated, with more or enhanced charges also possible.
-It was not immediately clear if he has an attorney.
+Rodriguez was being held on a preliminary charge of deadly conduct, a third-degree felony, the police release stated, with more or enhanced charges possible.
+It was not immediately clear whether he has an attorney.

 The supermarket manager witnessed the incident, and police have surveillance footage from the parking lot, could see the license plate on the suspect's car and later observed him at his home, police said, according to a probable cause affidavit.